-The College of Nursing offers a variety of international and multicultural study opportunities to its undergraduate and graduate students that enhance their education through service learning and study abroad.
-Students have traveled to places such as Chulucanas, Peru; Waslala, Nicaragua; the Dominican Republic; Durban, South Africa; El Paso, Texas; Galway, Ireland, and Aomori, Japan.
-The College of Nursing, in conjunction with the International Studies Office of Villanova University, also allows sophomore students to study abroad at the University of Manchester in its Nursing Department.
+The M. Louise Fitzpatrick College of Nursing offers a variety of international and multicultural study opportunities to its undergraduate and graduate students that enhance their education through service learning and study abroad.
+Students have traveled to places such as Peru, Nicaragua, the Dominican Republic, Madagascar, South Africa, Ghana, China, Japan, Ireland, England, Spain, and Poland.
+The Fitzpatrick College of Nursing, in conjunction with the Office of Education Abroad of Villanova University, also allows sophomore students to study abroad at the University of Manchester in its Nursing Department.
 Qualified students are eligible for partial funding for these study opportunities through the Connelly-Delouvrier International Scholars Program.
+Second degree, accelerated BSN students may apply for a health promotion experience with the Blackfeet Nation in Browning, Montana.

-Interested enrolled students can find more details about international and multicultural study opportunities in this section of the College’s web site as well as in communications from advisors and faculty who lead the experiences.
+Interested enrolled students can learn more details about international and multicultural study opportunities in communications from advisors and faculty who lead the experiences.
+Second degree students interested in traveling to the Blackfeet Nation should contact Sandi Schultz.

 Enrolled students who are interested in applying for funding for their selected international or multicultural study opportunity should view the information and application on the Connelly-Delouvrier International Scholars Program for Nursing Students web pages.